wilsoncnz/it3038c-scripts/project3/README.md

 ## Rock, Paper, Scissors Game

 For the previous Projects, I decided to do a code that told the user the current time, and then eventually added differing time zones.
 For this project, I chose to do something a bit more fun and do the classic Rock, Paper, Scissors Game.
+I think this was a fun choice for the final project to work on especially during a stressful finals week.

 ### code